AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 * The **[!UICONTROL Submit to REST endpoint]** submit action does not work for an adaptive form (NPR-34513).

 * Accessibility: When you try to submit an adaptive form without uploading an attachment for a mandatory field, the focus does not shift to the attachment field automatically (NPR-34511).

+* User inputs are not appropriately encoded for [!DNL Forms] components when sending information to the client (NPR-33611).

 **Workflow**